Cheesy potatoes get a whole new look with the addition of Provolone cheese, Portobello mushrooms, and fresh thyme to this potato gratin recipe.

 - In a small skillet, add olive oil and mushrooms and heat on medium for 5-6 minutes to let mushrooms release moisture.
 Remove from heat and set aside.

 - Spoon a third of the potato and cream mixture into prepared dish and arrange so potatoes are evenly distributed.
 Add 1/3 of the mushrooms and cover with 2 slices of provolone cheese.
-Repeat process two more times, finishing with mushrooms and cheese.
-Pour extra cream left in bowl over top.

 - Using a spatula, press down to compact layers and then sprinkle with parmesan cheese.